LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

 **What happens if I use a disambiguation dialog, but no intents at or above the specified threshold are matched?**

-When this happens, the fallback dialog is triggered is one exists.
+When this happens, the fallback dialog is triggered if one exists.
 Otherwise, the default fallback message is sent to the consumer.
 For more on fallback, see [here](conversation-builder-dialogs-fallback-dialogs.html).

 **How many disambiguation dialogs can I create?**